arso-project/kappa-record-db/README.md

 Query the database.
 Queries are defined by views (see below).

 Returns a readable stream of results.
 If `cb` is a function, it will be called with `(err, results)` instead of returning a readable stream.

+Opts are:
+  * `waitForSync`: if true, wait for running operations to complete before executing the query (default: false)

 #### `db.use(name, createView, [opts])`